AyrA/php-ytstream/README.md

 you can change the quality parameters of the ffmpeg invocation at any time.
 You can even tell ffmpeg to output VBR data.

+### Calculating Duration

 An audio frame in version 1 layer 3 contains 1152 samples of audio.
 The total time of audio material in a frame depends on the frequency and not the bitrate.
-The duration is almost always around 26 ms because that's what you get for 44.1kHz which is most commonly used.
+The duration is almost always around 26 ms because that's what you get for 44'100 Hz which is most commonly used.
-Time in ms is `1152/samplerate*1000`
+Time in ms is `1152/sampleRateInHertz*1000`

-Contrary to some other formats, stereo doesn't takes more space than mono.
-Each channel just gets less bitrate.

-With these values, php-ytstream can calculate exactly how far into the MP3 stream it is.
+With this value, php-ytstream can calculate exactly how far into the MP3 stream it is.
 The cutting stage will read each MP3 frame, and if inside of a blockable range, silently discard it.
 If outside of a blockable range, it's sent to the client.

 Note: All frames are stored in the local cached copy regardless of the ranges, meaning the local MP3 copy is always the full video.

+### Calculating Audio Bytes

+Calculating the audio data length is necessary to accurately cut entire frames.
+Contrary to some other formats, stereo doesn't takes more space than mono.
+Each channel just gets less bitrate.

+As explained in the previous chapter, every frame has a constant size for a given frequency.
+This means that more or less bytes of data are in a frame, depending on the bitrate.

+The length is calculated as follows:

+1. Take the samples per frame (1152) and multiply by the bitrate (in bps, not kbps)
+2. Divide by the sample rate (in Hz, not kHz) to get the total bits of data
+3. Divide the result by 8 to convert from bits to bytes
+4. Subtract 4 for the header we've already read
+5. Add 1 if the padding bit is set
+6. Add 2 if the protection bit is **unset**

+The final result will not be an integer.
+Decimals are cut off.
+Because decimals are cut off, an MP3 frame is technically a few bits too short.
+To compensate for this, the padding bit can be set to get 8 bits back again.

+Notes:

+The padding bit contains audio data.
+The protection is placed directly after the header and is a CRC16 of the audio data. php-ytstream doesn't validates the checksum.
+The checksum is almost never present.

 # Todo

 Additional features that may or may not be included

 - Support for playlists
-- Support for multiple ids in a single request (creating a concatenated file)
+- Support for multiple ids in a single request (creating a concatenated output)
 - Randomization of ids if multiple are provided
 - Find a way to make it detect broken downloads which leave the cached file only partially complete